Cosmo-Tech/cosmotech-api/doc/Apis/OrganizationApi.md

 Delete an organization

     Permanently delete an organization.
-Requires all workspaces within the organization to be deleted first.
 This operation cannot be undone.

 ### Parameters